ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 1. Decide whether you want to propagate the changes to existing human annotation tasks.
 1. On the **Human Annotation** page, open each task that you want to update and click **Apply Type System Updates**.

     If you removed entity types or relation types from the type system, all occurrences of those types are highlighted in gray in the documents.
-These invalid types are ignored by the machine-learning annotator.
+These invalid types are ignored by the machine learning annotator.
 They do not prevent you from submitting and approving document sets.

 1. Provide details to the human annotators about what changed in the type system.
 1. Ask human annotators to update their documents to reflect the changes in the type system.
 For example, if you added new entity types or relation types, they must review their documents and annotate them appropriately.